SkafteNicki/dtu_mlops/README.md

     * General understanding of machine learning (datasets, probability, classifiers, overfitting etc.)
     * Basic knowledge of deep learning (backpropagation, convolutional neural networks, auto-encoders etc.)
     * Coding in [PyTorch](https://pytorch.org/).
-The first day we provide some exercises in PyTorch to get everyone's skills up-to-date as fast as possible.
+On the first day, we provide some exercises in PyTorch to get everyone's skills up-to-date as fast as possible.

 ## 💻 Course setup